Argentina 2026 Global Health Outreach Event

 Due to the popularity and enthusiasm for this type of volunteer experience, there will likely be many more volunteer applicants than we can utilize.
 Not all applicants will be selected and ASEF advises that no one makes travel plans prior to receiving an official notification of placement.

-Volunteer Application: If you can fulfill the requirements noted above, and are interested in applying to volunteer, please complete the event application form and ASE’s volunteer conflict of interest and disclosure statement.
+Volunteer Application: If you can fulfill the requirements noted above, and are interested in applying to volunteer, please complete the event application form and ASE’s volunteer disclosure form.

 Questions?